In today’s Divorce Academy video, Kevin discusses how to calculate maintenance (alimony) in New York.

-The formula is also based on income.
-The income they are going to use for maintenance in New York is going to be gross income minus social security, Medicare and some local taxes.
+Once gross income is determined, New York permits the subtract certain taxes.
+The income they are going to use to calculate maintenance in New York is going to be gross income minus social security, Medicare and some local taxes.
 They are not taking off state of federal taxes to reach the net income.
 So just be aware of that.
 So when you are talking gross income you are just taking away the Social Security, Medicare and some local taxes.

 The next thing to know is that there is a $184,000 limit on income that is subject to the formula.
 If their net income after subtracting Social Security, Medicare and certain local taxes is greater than $184,000, then the formula is not going to apply to them over the $184,000.
 Instead they look at factors: age, health, standard of living, differences in earnings.
 If someone is making way more than that, most likely the maintenance order is going to be higher than the formula with the $184,000 would suggest.
 So that’s just something else to keep in mind.

-9. Calculate the Amount of Maintenance (Alimony) Payable in New York
+How To Calculate Maintenance (Alimony) in New York

 Here I came up with an example where the net income of the lower-earning spouse is $50,000 and the net income of the higher-earning spouse is $100,000.
 Then I ran it without minor children and then with minor children.